MTSS RTI Articles & Resources

 1. How Many Data Points Do You Need?

 It is a best practice to gather at least three progress monitoring data points before the plan is reviewed for effectiveness.
 Why three?
-Because after three data points are gathered, it is possible to calculate a trend line that shows the Rate of Improvement (ROI) that allows us to see how the student is growing in the specific skill.
+Because after three data points are gathered, it is possible to calculate a trend line that shows the Rate of Improvement (ROI), which allows us to see how the student is growing in the specific skill.
 If growth is uncertain based on the three data points, wait for more data points before making any decisions.

 2. What Is the Student’s Rate of Improvement (ROI)?

 As you look at the progress monitoring data, what is it telling you?
 Calculate the Rate of Improvement (ROI) to visually analyze the progress a student is making toward their identified SMART goal.
-An MTSS software platform such as Branching Minds makes it easy to see this trend line along with the goal line to identify whether a student is responding to intervention.
-If the student’s ROI is at or above the goal line, then the student is on track to meet the goal.
+An MTSS software platform such as Branching Minds makes it easy to see this trend line, along with the goal line, to identify whether a student is responding to intervention.
+If the student’s ROI is at or above the goal line, the student is on track to meet the goal.

 • If it is difficult to see a pattern and the ROI is uncertain, take a close look at intervention fidelity and ensure that you have collected enough data points.